 The band originally hailed from the 69th Street Neighborhood of Upper Darby before moving to the Overbrook Section of Philadelphia — rehearsing for many years at the former Italian-American Democratic Club located at 66th and Media Streets.
 In 1997, the band relocated to Two Street in the Pennsport section of Philadelphia.
 In 2009 the band returned to its roots in Upper Darby, establishing its headquarters at the Highland Park Fire Station (Engine 26).
 In honor of the hospitality shown by our firefighter hosts, we proudly performed our theme “Fire Fightin’ Follies” for the 2012 New Year’s Parade under the leadership of UDFC Deputy Fire Chief John Hicks (Ret)

 The Greater Overbrook String Band prides itself on being an all-volunteer, family based organization.
 We have entire families that participate together, as musicians, dancers, prop builders and parade marshals.
 We have both experienced and novice musicians, all of whom are constantly striving to improve and always welcome new members that are interested in learning to play an instrument.
-We consistently work hard to provide an entertaining performance on New Year’s Day and throughout the year.
-We are proud to carry on the tradition of Philadelphia Mummery and preserve the unique string band sound for future generations.
+We always worked hard to provide an entertaining performance on New Year’s Day and throughout the year.
+This year we decided to become a retirement band and are proud to carry on the tradition of Philadelphia mummery and preserve the unique string band sound for future generations.

-The Band currently resides in the borough of Clifton Heights and rehearses at the Clifton Heights Fire Hall located at 20 W. Baltimore Ave, Clifton Heights, PA 19018.
+The Band currently resides in Ridley Township and rehearses at the Knights of Columbus Hall located at 1195 Haverford Road Crum Lynne, PA 19022.

 Thank you for taking the time to read this!